zoylendt/zoylendt.github.io/content/Coding/Zisternensensor.md

 ```
 where `...` was the HTML content of the URL.
 After some tinkering I concluded that a missing HTML status code was the culprit.

+Also, the OTA update never worked for me, it always failed with the message `[ERROR]: No response from device`.

 ## My code

 Line 59 & 60: Enter your WiFi credentials.